rkitover/android-tablet-setup-guide/README.md

 For some services, it is better to just use the website in Kiwi instead of the mobile app.
 For example, the Yelp app is terrible, and I just use the website.

-If you are a Discord user, I recommend against the Android app, just run discord in Kiwi or Chromium (see the [Ubuntu KDE proot-distro Desktop Setup](#ubuntu-kde-proot-distro-desktop-setup) section for how to set up Chromium.)
+If you are a Discord user, I recommend against the Android app, just run discord in Kiwi or Chromium (see the [Chromium Browser Installation](#chromium-browser-installation) section for how to set up Chromium.)

 Here are some essential keyboard shortcuts for Android: